 - Try using a different roast.
 For example, if you used a dark roast try a light or medium.

 - Try beans from a different area.
 Beans from higher elevations tend to have fruitier flavor notes.
 Try a coffee grown in high elevations (like Ethiopian or Columbian beans).
 Arabica beans grown between 4000 to 6000 feet will often have sweet flavor notes of fruit and chocolate.

 - Brew it in a different location.
 If you brewed it in the fridge try brewing it on the counter.
 Or vice-versa.

-- Chang up your grounds to water ratio.
-You could try out a different ratio, some people prefer a higher grounds to water ratio when steeping their coffee.
+- Chang up your grounds-to-water ratio.
+You could try out a different ratio, some people prefer a higher grounds-to-water ratio when steeping their coffee.
 I like a 1:4 ratio, but you might like it stronger, like a 1:3 ratio for example.
-Or you might like is less strong, a 1:7 or 1:8 ratio.
+Or you might like it less strong, a 1:7 or 1:8 ratio.
 And make sure to use filtered water.

 - Try changing the way you dilute it upon serving.
 You could dilute it with more or less water before you serve it.
 Or try diluting it with milk rather than water.